Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Main Results

-Example \ref{Example:convergence} illustrates that the sequence of measures $\{ \mu _{t} \}$ does not converge to the unique stationary distribution even when the conditions for uniqueness we described in Section \ref{sec:unique} hold.
-In addition, the nonlinear Markov chain $Q$ provided in Example \ref{Example:convergence} is very simple with only two states showcasing that we can't expect the sequence of measures $\{ \mu _{t} \}$ to converge in typical applications.
-In that example, the average sequence $ \sum _{t=1}^{T} \mu_{t} /T$ converges to the unique stationary distribution.
+Example \ref{Example:convergence} illustrates that the sequence of measures $\{ \mu _{t} \}$ does not converge to the unique invariant distribution in a simple example showing that we can't expect the sequence of measures $\{ \mu _{t} \}$ to converge in typical applications.
+In that example, $ \sum _{t=1}^{T} \mu_{t} /T$ converges to the unique invariant distribution.
 However, Example \ref{Example: Average Convergence} shows that this is not always the case even when the conditions for uniqueness provided in Theorem \ref{Theorem: unique} hold.